 The Word of Faith movement also teaches that men are like “little gods”.
 They have the belief that people are just like God in that they can control their reality and destiny by the use of their words.

 The Word-Faith movement believes that since man is made in the image of God and if God created the universe by the power of His words, then it means that man also has creative power by the use of his/her words.

 The Word-Faith movement therefore believes that just like God, man can control the weather; or just like God, man can change any reality or destiny.

 The Word-Faith movement also heretically teaches its followers that God cannot do anything without the permission of man.

-Therefore the subtle deception of this movement is that not only is man a “little god”, but that man can also control the Creator of the universe. (read article: Are Christians “little gods”?)
+Therefore the subtle deception of this movement is that not only is man a “little god”, but they believe man can control the Creator of the universe. (read article: Are Christians “little gods”?)